sigp/lighthouse/book/src/mainnet-validator.md

 ### Step 5: Submit deposit (32ETH per validator)

 After you have successfully run and sync the execution client, beacon node and validator client, you can now proceed to submit the deposit.
 Go to the mainnet [Staking launchpad](https://launchpad.ethereum.org/en/) (or [Goerli staking launchpad](https://goerli.launchpad.ethereum.org/en/) for testnet validator) and go through carefully the steps to becoming a validator.
-Once you are ready, you can submit the deposit by seding 32ETH per validator to the deposit contract.
+Once you are ready, you can submit the deposit by sending 32ETH per validator to the deposit contract.
 Upload the `deposit_data-*.json` file generated in [Step 1](#step-1-create-validator-keys) to the Staking launchpad.

 > **Important note:** Double check that the deposit contract for mainnet is `0x00000000219ab540356cBB839Cbe05303d7705Fa` before you confirm the transaction.

-Once the deposit transaction is confirmed, it will take a minimum of ~16 hours to a few days for the beacon chain to process and activate your validator, depending on the queue.
+Once the deposit transaction is confirmed, it will take a minimum of ~16 hours to a few days/weeks for the beacon chain to process and activate your validator, depending on the queue.
 Refer to our [FAQ - Why does it take so long for a validator to be activated](./faq.md#why-does-it-take-so-long-for-a-validator-to-be-activated) for more info.

 Once your validator is activated, the validator client will start to publish attestations each epoch: